We Make it Our Business to Keep Your Car Safe and Reliable

 - Bulging battery case

 - Clicking sound when turning key

 Oil Change Services Fairbanks, AKAn oil change is the most misunderstood service interval for a car or truck.
 When the fluid is changed and the filter replaced, this is the smallest detail of this service.
 The most important part of an oil change is the inspection that goes along with it.
 This requires the care and attention of a highly trained and caring mechanic who is proud of what they do.
 This describes our staff to a T!

 - Engine "knocks"

-Transmission Service Intervals in Fairbanks, AKIntense cold creates stress and wear for any mechanical system.
+Transmission Service Intervals Fairbanks, AKIntense cold creates stress and wear for any mechanical system.
 Car and truck transmissions are finely-tuned and automated systems that depend on consistent temperatures in order to function properly.
 Transmission fluid and gear oil are lubricating agents that require constant monitoring, especially during the winter months.
 All gearboxes and transmissions require several fluid exchanges over the life of the vehicle.
 In Fairbanks, these exchange intervals can increase by half!

 - Vehicle hesitates after shifting

 - Dark, burned-smelling fluid